krepko7/Modern-Data-Estate/labs/Lab3 - Set up Azure SQL DB/README.md

 &nbsp;

 Use an existing Resource Group or create a new one.
 A Resource Group is simply a logical way to group items in Azure.
+Also, if this is your first SQL DB then you will create a new "Server" in the Database details section.
+You can have one "Server" and many
+SQL DB's so you only have to create the server once.
+This isn't an actual server, it's a way to organize connections, firewalls, networking etc.
 Pick No for the SQL elastic pool option.
 Before pressing "Next..." click the Configure Database link.